ppy/osu-wiki/wiki/Rules/en.md

 Certain offences carry a minimum duration (usually 43 hours or more) if they are particularly severe, though they are almost exclusively reserved for severe infractions, such as sharing graphic content or unrepentant harassment of other users.

-If after several infringements you continue to break the rules, your account may be [permanently and irrevocably restricted](/wiki/Help_centre/Account_restrictions).
+If, after several infringements, you continue to break the rules, or if you break the rules in an especially severe manner (such as by cheating), your account may be [permanently and irrevocably restricted](/wiki/Help_centre/Account_restrictions).

 Restricted accounts cannot play online, set scores, chat with other users and are for all intents and purposes "banned" from interaction with the community.
-Restriction for community rule violation can only be removed upon appeal to the support staff after 3 months have passed ([more conditions may apply](/wiki/Help_centre/Account_restrictions#reasons)).
+Restrictions for community rule violations can only be removed upon appeal to the support staff after 3 months have passed ([more conditions may apply](/wiki/Help_centre/Account_restrictions#reasons)).

 Severe offences that go well beyond the scope of our rules and into the jurisdiction of illegal content as per international common law will result in immediate account termination.
 This applies nearly exclusively to extremely graphic or otherwise abhorrent offences, such as the distribution of child pornography or other material of abuse.